scepter914/autoware-architecture-proposal/proposal_radar_sensing.md

 ### Radar sensing pipeline

-To sum up, I suggest:
+To sum up, We suggest:

 - In the sensing layer, the radar preprocess package filters noise through the `ros-perception/radar_msgs/msg/RadarScan.msg` message type.
-- For use of radar pointcloud data by LiDAR packages, I would like to propose a converter for creating `sensor_msgs/msg/Pointcloud2.msg`from `ros-perception/radar_msgs/msg/RadarScan.msg`.
+- For use of radar pointcloud data by LiDAR packages, we would like to propose a converter for creating `sensor_msgs/msg/Pointcloud2.msg`from `ros-perception/radar_msgs/msg/RadarScan.msg`.

 For more detail, please see [radar sensing design](https://github.com/scepter914/autoware-radar-architecture-proposal/blob/main/sensing/radar_sensing_design.md).